SFX20A/SecurityEngineering/Mini Projects/Automated Deployment Block for Vulnerable Container Images/README.md

 4. The lambda function replaces the container image repository's permissions with a deny all pull requests, preventing the deployment of vulnerable images into the production environment.

-*Note: AWS Inspector has 5 levels of severities: Informational, Low, Medium, High, Critical.
+<i>*Note: AWS Inspector has 5 levels of severities: Informational, Low, Medium, High, Critical.
 This solution will only be invoked when a HIGH vulnerability is detected, edit accordingly based on project risk appetite.
-In this solution, multiple eventbridge rules are required to block multiple severity levels.
+In this solution, multiple eventbridge rules are required to block multiple severity levels. </i>